anastasiia-ku/anastasiia-ku.github.io/mybooks.md

 4. Shantaram by Gregory David Roberts
 5. Midnight’s Children  by Salman Rushdie
 6. Extremely Loud & Incredibly Close by  Jonathan Safran Foer
-7. Radical Candor by Kim Scott
+7. Radical Candor: Be a Kick-Ass Boss Without Losing Your Humanity by Kim Scott
 8. The Grapes of Wrath by John Steinbeck
 9. Perfume: The Story of a Murderer by Patrick Süskind
 10. Nineteen Eighty-Four by George Orwell